bartvandebiezen/conventions/naming/translation-labels.md

 Examples:
 - global.to-save-action -> Bewaren

-### Use ellipsis for changes on the page or view
+### Ellipsis to indicate folow-up actions should not be part of the translation
-A button or link that does not refer to another page, but for example opens a popover or a modal window or brings up a new section, ends with an ellipse.
-However, as soon as this button or link has a directional icon (e.g. chevron, arrow) or visually sufficiently communicates the consequences, the ellipse should not be added.
-An ellipse will not be part of the label that can be entered by the content manager.
-It will have to be added by a developer to the codebase immediately after the label variable.
-This gives flexibility to replace an ellipse with, for example, a chevron without having to change the content or label type.
+If an action has follow-up actions to complete it, it should end with an ellipsis.
+An ellipsis should not be part of the translation.
+It should be added by a developer to the codebase immediately after the translation key.
+This gives flexibility to replace an ellipse with, for example, a chevron without having to change the content or translation key.